Eynnzerr/h264_qpblock/readme.md

 - x264 latest

 ### Quick start
-**Note**: For the sake of time constraint, we temporarily only support linux-x86 platform.
-Support for other platforms may be implemented later.
 1. Compile FFmpeg and x264 for headers and static/shared library.
 Note that FFmpeg should be configured to support x264(--enable-libx264)
 2. Create a new empty folder:
 ```shell